-In order to convert the ammonia nitrogen (NH_3 -N) loads to an oxygen demand, a factor of 4.57 pounds of oxygen per pound of ammonia nitrogen (NH_3 -N) oxidized to nitrate nitrogen (NO_3 -N) was used.
+In order to convert the ammonia nitrogen (NH3-N) loads to an oxygen demand, a factor of 4.57 pounds of oxygen per pound of ammonia nitrogen (NH3-N) oxidized to nitrate nitrogen (NO3-N) was used.
 Using this factor is a conservative modeling assumption because it assumes that all of the ammonia is converted to nitrate through nitrification.
 The oxygen demand caused by nitrification of ammonia is equal to the NBODu load.
 The sum of CBODu and NBODu is equal to the point source load of TBODu.
 The permitted load of TBODu from the existing point source to be used in the STREAM model is given in Table 7.
+The model was run with only Sunnyside Subdivision at 7Q10 conditions and again including the HCR facilities at the minimum stream flow for them to discharge, which is 10 cfs.